Vedant-Jayesh-Oza/otas/README.md

 **Vision:** A world where AI systems are operated with the same confidence and visibility as modern factories, airplanes, or power grids—never as black boxes.

 **Value Proposition:**
-- See what every AI did
+- See what every Agent did
 - Detect failures and understand why they failed
 - Trust what succeeded
 - Fix or replay only what broke